ColmeiaUDESC/nanopady/README.md

 # Nanopady
-A small project that aims the use of the site _dontpad.com_ through the Linux terminal using python._(Now working on windows!)__
+A small project that aims the use of the site _dontpad.com_ through the Linux terminal using python.
+_(It also works on Windows!)__

 One of the main goals of the project was to get the students involved to learn how to make a program in python that interacts with the internet.